recs182/react-native-datecs-printer/README.md

 - `{left}`	    Aligns text to the left paper edge.
 - `{center}`	Aligns text to the center of paper.
 - `{right}`	    Aligns text to the right paper edge.

-### What's coming
-- [ ] Method to get and return all paired devices
-- [ ] Connect method will require pass a device to make the connection
-- [ ] Translations and dynamic messages using String values

-### TDB
-* Get unpaired devices method
-* Pair/Unpair device methods
-* Connect/Disconnect Bluetooth methods